twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

     VERSION: 9
 ```

-We've add a number of new items to the configuration.
+We've added a number of new items to the configuration.
 The `before_script` block will be executed after `npm install` but before `npm test`.
-Here, is a line-by-line breakdown of that configurarion block:
+Here is a line-by-line breakdown of that configuration block:

 1. Start our application server in a separate process (to prevent it from blocking the rest of the build).
 2. Download the BrowserStack tunnel binary.